- Optimizely X Mobile

 Use a variable to roll out a feature

-To get started, define a Boolean variable in Optimizely indicating whether your feature is on or off.
-In the example below, we’ve created a variable to encompass a new signup flow, defaulting to False:
+To get started, define a Boolean variable in Optimizely indicating whether your feature is True (on) or False (off).
+In this example, we created a variable to encompass a new sign-up flow, defaulting to False: